 - For which the church, synagogue, or other building, structure, or place used primarily for religious worship has an annual maintenance examination that includes the applicable category tests.

 For these occupancies, on-site witnessing of the category test shall be witnessed every 3 years.
 Records of the applicable maintenance checks and elevator category test results shall be maintained on-site by the building owner.

 Maintenance Control Program, Safety Code for Elevators and Escalators, ASME A17.1-2007/CSA B44-07 [PDF, 150KB]

 Maintenance Control Program - Memo to Open Territory Owners- 3-25-11 [PDF, 66KB]

 Pay Registration and Certificate of Operation fees online through the State of Illinois eCommerce site.
 To register or log in, click on the link below.

-We can accept MasterCard, DISCOVER and American Express.
-We CANNOT accept Visa at this time.
+the State of Illinois can accept Visa, MasterCard, DISCOVER and American Express.